Free shipping on domestic orders over £40

 Lammas and lughnasadh both fall on the same day in August.
-Roughly midpoint between the summer solstice and the autumn equinox within the northern hemisphere.
+Roughly the midpoint between the summer solstice and the autumn equinox within the northern hemisphere.
 Their celebrations are intertwined, with one or the other always found on the wheel of the year.

-Remember wherever you set up your altar, and however, you choose to decorate it, have fun.
-Your altar is personal to you and with the onset of harvest it should encourage feelings of abundance.
+Remember, wherever you set up your altar and however you choose to decorate it, have fun.
+Your altar is personal to you, and with the onset of harvest, it should encourage feelings of abundance.

 This is the perfect time to hold a feast, whether it is a small intimate one with close friends and family or a larger event.
-Lughnasadh is the time of the funeral feast, honouring Tailtiu, while lammas is the time for celebrating bread and the harvesting of the first grains.
+Lughnasadh is the time of the funeral feast, honouring Tailtiu, while lammas is the time for celebrating bread and harvesting the first grains.
 Begin by dressing your table with yellow, orange and red linens, vases of flowers, fruits and corn.

 Follow this up with an abundant feast of seasonal foods that you have harvested or collected.
-Include different breads, foraged berries, freshly picked vegetables.
+Include different breads, foraged berries, and freshly picked vegetables.
 Whatever you choose to serve, enjoy yourself and relish this moment spent with family and friends.